-50 Totally Useless Facts That Are Too Entertaining for Words
+100 Totally Useless Facts That Are Too Entertaining for Words

-Take cover!
-Because we're about to drop some serious knowledge on you.
+Take cover, because we're about to drop some serious knowledge on you.

-The King of Hearts is the only king in a deck of cards without a mustache
+The King of Hearts is the only king in a deck of cards without a mustache.

-Dreamt is the only word in the English language that ends with “mt”
+Dreamt is the only word in the English language that ends with “mt.”

 The English language is full of idiosyncrasies, and the word dreamt is one of them.
 According to Oxford Dictionaries, “dreamt” (and its variations, such as “undreamt”) is the only word in the English language that ends with the letters “mt.”

-While the lowest number on a dice is one and the highest is six, those numbers—and the ones in between—will always equal seven when added to the number on the opposite side of the dice.
 If you take a look, you’ll see that one and six are on opposite sides of the cube (1+6=7), as are two and five (2+5=7), and three and four (3+4=7).

-Those metal studs on your jeans have a name and a purpose
+Those metal studs on your jeans have a name and a purpose.

 The next time you’re wearing a pair of jeans, take a look at the pockets.
 Do you see those little metal studs at the corners?
 They’re not just there to add some extra pizzazz to your pants, they actually have a purpose.
 Rivets, as they’re called by Levi Strauss, are placed on certain spots to add extra support where the denim is more likely to wear out and rip.